TOP

 The Optimisation Care Bundle is a set of nine clinical interventions promoted by Health Innovation North West Coast and Health Innovation Manchester in the North West.

-In the last year, 5,275 interventions were delivered in the region compared with 5,000 the year before as part of the national Maternity and Neonatal Safety Improvement Programme (MatNeoSIP).
+In the last year, 2,669 recommended interventions were delivered in the region to help preterm babies as part of the national Maternity and Neonatal Safety Improvement Programme (MatNeoSIP).

 The North West health innovation networks work alongside the North West Neonatal Operational Delivery Network and maternity and neonatal units to promote the interventions.

-• 88 per cent of babies were born in the right place
+• 93 per cent of extremely premature babies were born at the correct level of unit

-• 91 per cent of mothers with babies born at less than 30 weeks received magnesium sulphate
+• 90 per cent of mothers who delivered babies before 30 weeks received magnesium sulphate, which reduces the risk of cerebral palsy

-A week-long series of events begins on 10 November at Liverpool Women’s NHS Foundation Trust to celebrate best practice, highlight successes and share experiences.
+A week-long series of events at Liverpool Women’s NHS Foundation Trust were held to celebrate best practice, highlight successes and share experiences.

 Dr Alex Cleator, Consultant Neonatologist at Liverpool Women’s NHS Foundation Trust, said: “Five years on, the optimisation pathway is delivering real results.